strimzi/strimzi-kafka-operator/api-conversion/README.md

 You can also use the tool to convert Strimzi custom resources directly in your Kubernetes cluster.

 You can use the `--kind` option to specify one or more kinds of Strimzi resources.
-If you do not specify any Kind, the tool will convert resources of all kinds.
+If you do not specify any Kind, the tool will convert Strimzi resources of all kinds.

 The `--namespace` option can be used to specify a namespace in which the resources should be converted.
 You can also use `--all-namespace` to convert resources in the whole Kubernetes cluster.